 |Maison De La Fontaine||Self Catering||Saturday||3||5||2||Single sofabed|

-Maison De La Fontaine is a fully-furnished, newly-renovated, self-catering vacation rental home featuring all modern conveniences, sleeping 2-7 people.
+maison de la fontaine is a fully-furnished, newly-renovated, self-catering vacation rental home featuring all modern conveniences, sleeping up to 7 people.

 Located in the historic town of Nérac, in Gascony, South West France, the house is easily reached from Bordeaux or Toulouse via train and is just a short drive to San Sebastian in Spain.
-It’s the perfect home base from which to explore the surrounding wine regions.
+It’s the perfect home base from which to explore the surrounding region.

-Gorgeous kitchen with stove, hotplates, microwave, kettle, coffee maker, tea pot, toaster, fridge and dishwasher.
-Fully equipped with everything you could possibly need to take advantage of the gorgeous Saturday morning markets (the owner's a food writer and cookbook author!) - you'll be cooking up a storm!
+The house features a gorgeous, newly renovated kitchen with stove, hotplates, microwave, kettle, coffee maker, tea pot, toaster, fridge and dishwasher.
+It's fully equipped with everything you could possibly need to take advantage of the gorgeous Saturday morning markets (the owner's a food writer and cookbook author!) - you'll be cooking up a storm!

 As well as the small sofa in the large dining/ kitchen room, the house features a sitting room with a large couch, an armchair and a comfortable beanbag chair.
 Coffee tables and booskhelves with reading material (fiction and travel guides) as well as a flat screen tv complete the room.

 There are two bedrooms with double beds.
 The bedroom on the main floor also features a tallboy chest of drawers and a closet along with side-tables and reading lamps.